Here are the top 10 Black Panther Facts For Kids which will provide you with a brief overview of this awesome cat.

 - Black panthers are important just like their non-melanistic counterparts.

-- They play an important ecological role to control and regulate the populations of their prey and to shape animal communities.
+- They play an important ecological role to control and regulate the populations of their prey and shaping animal communities.

 - Black panthers are apex predators and mostly eat herbivore animals.